ci1xgk/Fellowship_Webpage/Merewether1-5.md

 - ...

-- **Line i.** X and Y coordinate of ith point
+- **Line n.** X and Y coordinate of ith point

-Generating the time series output for the water depth is activated by including the `stagefile` _item name_ in the `.par` file, followed by the name of the `.stage` file to be read.
-For further activating time series output for the velocities, the extra keyword of `voutput_stage` must be included too.
+Generating the time series output for the water depth is activated by including the `stagefile` item in the `.par` file, followed by the name of the `.stage` file to be read.
+For further activating time series output for the velocities, the extra item of `voutput_stage` must be included as well.

-Figure below shows an snapshot of the `.stage` file used for the Merewether case study, namely `merewether.stage`, which tells the model to write time series output of water depth values at 4 points inside the domain (the points are listed in the `.stage` file).
+The figure below shows a screenshot of the `.stage` file used for the Merewether case study, namely `merewether.stage`, which tells LISFLOOD-FP to write time series output of the water depth values at 4 points inside the domain.

 ![image](/Figures/mer10.png)